|Look up fees

-- the ability to communicate a respect for ethical values and intellectual honesty through their writing practice and through their engagement with scholarship on the traditions and innovations of creative writing for performance; and
+- The ability to communicate a respect for ethical values and intellectual honesty through their writing practice and through their engagement with scholarship on the traditions and innovations of creative writing for performance

-At the completion fo this subject, students should gain the following generic skills:
+At the completion of this subject, students should gain the following generic skills:

-- acquired teamwork and public speaking skills through extensive presentation of work-in-progress during workshops; and
+- Acquired teamwork and public speaking skills through extensive presentation of work-in-progress during workshops